 Any woman at least eighteen years of age, who can prove lineal, blood line descent from an ancestor who aided in achieving American independence, is eligible for membership.
 Documentation is required, and must be verified, but you don't have to "go it alone."
 Our Blue Spruce genealogy specialists are here to help you with your search and paperwork.

-In 2012 our chapter celebrated its 60th anniversary.
 We are extremely proud to have served our community since 1952, through the DAR objectives of historic preservation, promotion of education, and encouragement of patriot endeavors.
+If you're interested in the kinds of projects our chapter has been involved with in the past few years, please visit the Committees page of this website.

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.